MrCrackerplays/Jorm-Maps/README.md

 Though made specifically for the world of Jorm, it can easily be reused for any other world by editing the locations.json file.
 Likewise to add/edit existing locations just edit the locations.json file.
 (Fork and pull request or ask to become a contributor to directly push changes)

+# Running locally
+When trying to open the index.html after cloning you'll notice that it won't load correctly, this is due to the fact that you can't use a `fetch()`, which is used to load locations.json, on local files (Cross-Origin Request Blocked).
+So in order to test the page and anything on it you'll have to run an http server and open that in your browser instead, for example with python you can run `py -m http.server` in your working directory and it'll be available on http://localhost:8000 by default.

 # Locations.json
 The [JSON](https://www.json.org/json-en.html) file which is used to load all marker and image data.